ccrowley96/fullstack-auth-docker-boilerplate/README.md

 2. You may need to run `mongod` in a terminal window to start the local database

 ## Test Graph QL Queries
 Navigate to `http://localhost:5000/graphql` to play around with your API and make test queries.

-Note `5000` should be replaced with the port you set in the .env file.
+*Note `5000` should be replaced with the port you set in the .env file.
+Also, because the API is protected by authentication middleware, you won't be able to access the graphql playground unless your requests contain a valid valid `Authorization: Bearer [token]`.
+To get a valid token, you can log the token returned from the `/auth/googleLogin` API call on the frontend.
+I recommend using the [Mod Header](https://bewisse.com/modheader/help/) chrome extension to attach the bearer token to the playground.